 He couldn’t wait to get back home and then one night at the Blue Cross life changed for Brian...

-Someone I knew had come back from Medjugorje and was forever on to me to pray, pray and pray.
+Someone I knew had recently returned from Medjugorje and was forever on to me to pray, pray and pray.
 Coupled with all the doom and gloom predictions the person was handing out as well, Medjugorje became a turn-off, a subject I did not want to discuss with anyone.